jkomoros/card-web/README.md

 Run `gulp inject-config`.
 This copies the config you just set into various static files in the project.

 Go back to the Firebase console.
 Go to the project overview for your app.
-Tap the Database item in the navigation to the right.
+Tap the Firestore Database item in the navigation to the right.
 Tap 'Create Database'.
 Choose Production Mode.
 Tap next.
 Pick the location (the default is fine for US--if you change it, set that in your config `region` (see below)).
 Tap Done.

 In the navigation to the right, go to Authentication.
 Tap 'Set up sign-in method'.
 Next to the Google row, tap the edit icon. **Toggle the Enable toggle**.
 Give the project a descriptive name and pick an email.
 (You can change these both later).
 Hit Save.